Child health, maternity and neonatal

 Newham Partnership Programme

-In Newham there are only 53 GP surgeries to serve a growing population of over 300,000 patients.
+In Newham there are 53 GP surgeries serving a growing population of over 300,000 people.
 The borough is facing a huge challenge to deliver a high quality service with limited resources.
 In addition, many GPs in the area are nearing retirement age, meaning that the borough will need to provide an attractive offer to recruit new GPs in the near future.

-- We’ve supported nine general practices to complete an NHS England Productive Practice Programme where they ran quality improvement projects that focussed on back office functions to free up time for care.
-Results showed practices saved between 3 and 6 hours of admin time and between 4 and 5 hours of clinical time per week.
+- We’ve supported sixteen general practices to take part in an NHS England Productive Practice Programme where they ran improvement projects that focussed on back office functions to free up time for care.
+Practices that completed the programme saved between 3 and 6 hours of admin time and between 4 and 5 hours of clinical time per week.

-- We’ve launched a Quality Improvement Academy following successful Quality Improvement (QI) training pilots which focussed on equipping primary care staff in the borough with skills in QI methodology.
+- We’ve launched an Improvement Academy following successful improvement training pilots which focussed on equipping primary care staff in the borough with skills in quality improvement methodology.